Smartsheet vs Airtable for Operations Teams 2026: The Data-Driven Breakdown

 - Your team is already Excel-native and doesn't want a steep learning curve

-- You need approval workflows woven directly into the platform
+- You need approval workflows baked directly into the platform

 Who Should Choose Airtable?

-Airtable is the smart move when flexibility matters.
-Pick it if:
+Airtable is the move when flexibility matters more than structure.
+Specifically:

 - Your ops team manages interconnected data across vendors, projects, people, and assets

-- You want to build lightweight internal tools without engineering resources (the Interface Designer really earns its reputation here)
+- You want to build lightweight internal tools without engineering resources (Interface Designer genuinely earns its reputation here)

 - You're running content ops, marketing ops, or product ops where creative teams need to collaborate